Onkar10/Squirrel_Tracker/README.md

 `python manage.py export_squirrel_data /path/to/file.csv`

 ## Functions
-Map (App - 1)
+1. Map (App - 1)
 url: /map

 The map displays the location of squirrel sightings.
 You can see locations of around 1000 squirrels on the map.

-Sightings (App - 2)
+2. Sightings (App - 2)
 url: /sightings

 Lists all squirrel sightings with data about each sightings and  links to edit each sighting.

+2.1.
 Updation
 url: sightings/<unique_squirrel_id>

 To view, edit and update a particular squirrel sighting.

-Adding a new Squirrel
+2.2 Adding a new Squirrel
 url: sightings/add

 Creates a new squirrel sighting.
 This gives the user an option to add specific details like location, actions and other squirrel charachteristics.

-Stats
+2.3 Stats
 url: sightings/stats

-Show general stats(Primary Fur Color, Shifts, Location) about the sightings
+Show general stats(Primary Fur Color, Shifts, Location, Calls) about the sightings

 ### Group Information
 Project Group 41, Section 2